vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

 Notice that we're throwing an `InvalidOperationException` in order to tell the `EventBus` that we couldn't process the message.
-So, all the information the we show from `Duber.WebSite` comes from the materialized view, which is more efficient than retrieve the information every time we need it from the microservices Api's, process it, mapping it and display it.
+So, all the information we show from `Duber.WebSite` comes from the materialized view, which is more efficient than retrieving the information every time we need it from the microservices Api's, process it, map it and display it.

 ### A glance into a Docker Compose